The French Lieutenant's Woman (film): Box office

+Critical reception

 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four, calling it "a beautiful film to look at, and remarkably well-acted".
 Vincent Canby of The New York Times called it "an astonishingly beautiful film, acted to the elegant hilt by Meryl Streep as the ultimately unreliable Sarah; Jeremy Irons, who looks a lot like the young Laurence Olivier of Wuthering Heights, as Charles Smithson, and by a cast of splendid supporting actors of the sort that only England seems to possess."
-Variety wrote, "The effect of the two interwoven stories is at time irritating and confusing, but ultimately most affecting.
+Variety wrote, "The effect of the two interwoven stories is at times irritating and confusing, but ultimately most affecting.
 This is due in large part to the strong performances of Meryl Streep as Sara Woodruff/Anna and Jeremy Irons as Charles Smithson/Mike."

 Gene Siskel of the Chicago Tribune gave the film four stars out of four and called it "a beautifully made film, evoking the past and the present quite well.
 Both Streep and Irons live up to the extraordinary advance billing they have received."
 He ranked the film #10 on his year-end list of the best films of 1981.
 Sheila Benson of the Los Angeles Times, "The physical trappings that surround the Charles-Sarah story are as detailed and knowledgeable as the book's, yet the film avoids a cozy-corner Victoriana that would have been easy to fall into."
 She also praised "Meryl Streep's luminous performance" and Assheton Gorton's production design as "nothing short of brilliant".

 A mixed review by Pauline Kael of The New Yorker described the novel as "a meditation on the romantic mystery women and sensual madwomen of Victorian fiction", explaining that "We never really get into the movie, because, as Sarah, Meryl Streep gives an immaculate, technically accomplished performance, but she isn't mysterious."
 Gary Arnold of The Washington Post wrote, "An unfailing pictorial treat, The French Lieutenant's Woman rivals last year's Tess as a handsome and evocative period production."

-As of January 2022, The French Lieutenant's Woman held a rating of 82% on Rotten Tomatoes based on 28 reviews.
+As of October 2023, The French Lieutenant's Woman held a rating of 83% on Rotten Tomatoes based on 29 reviews.
 It received a 64 on Metacritic, based on ten reviews.